-CHARACTER Element OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain and enhance the landscaped setting of dwellings.
+TABLE OF ELEMENTO CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION VEGETATION To maintain and enhance the landscaped setting of dwellings.
 Ensure front gardens incorporate soft landscaping that complements the streetscape.
 Ensure the retention of large trees.
 Removal of large trees.
 Front gardens dominated by hard surfaces.
 Loss of front gardens.
-Encourage landscaped SITING To maintain and enhance the existing streetscape rhythm.
-To maintain the existing backyard character.
+Encourage landscaped gardens SITING To maintain and enhance the existing streetscape rhythm and sense of spaciousness.
+To maintain the existing spacious backyard character.
 Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
 Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing.
 Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
 Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.
+Give preference to units set one behind the other as opposed to side by side town houses.
 Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
-Give preference to units set one behind the other as opposed to side by side townhouses.
 Dwellings set too far forward.
 Boundary to boundary development.
 Dwellings built to or close to their rear boundary with other residential properties.
-Side setbacks Front setbacks Front setbacks Siting on corner sites Siting of units BUILDING MATERIALS AND DESIGN DETAILS To ensure building materials and facade articulation integrates with the streetscape.
-To minimise period reproduction design.
-Ensure materials, colours and facade articulation, including the size and spacing of windows, integrates with the streetscape.
-Ensure new dwellings and visible additions complement the historic buildings in the precinct.
-Ensure rooflines of new buildings, extensions and additions incorporate sloping roofs with greater than 10 degrees roof slope and reflect the existing character of surrounding dwellings.
-Break buildings into separate elements and use eaves, overhangs and other design details to articulate the facade.
-Bland design such as sheer or plain rendered facades.
-Large areas of glazing to the street.
-Period reproduction design.
-V X Integrate with heritage streetscapes V X
+Side setbacks X Siting of units Front setbacks

+BUILDING MATERIALS AND DESIGN DETAILS

+- To ensure building materials complement the character of the streetscape. - To enhance façade articulation and visual interest. - To minimise period reproduction design. - Use building materials that integrate with the streetscape character. - Ensure use of contemporary design in preference to period reproduction styles. - Break buildings into separate elements and use eaves, overhangs and other design details to articulate the façade.

+Bland design such as sheer or plain rendered façades.